Circular-Construction-Lab/RhinoCircular-Documentation/_posts/2021-06-01-development-notes_visual_studio.md

 ### Setting up VSCode for Grasshopper Plug-In Deployment

-* I wrote a writeup for this.
+I wrote a writeup for this.
 It is here: [Automate Rhino Plugin Deployment](https://i.hongjunwu.com/Automate-Rhino-Plugin-Development)

+One who is new to the project should modify the **./CircularConstruction/CircularConstruction-REFERENCE.csproj** to one's own path in the post build events.
+Once that is done, rename this file to **CircularConstruction.csproj**.
+This file will get ignored by Git when committing, pushing, and pulling the repository.
+Therefore avoiding the problem of overwriting other people's workspace during collaboration.

 ### Let Visual Studio Build .gha Instead of .dll